ueberdosis/hocuspocus/docs/src/docPages/extensions/redis.md

 ## Introduction

-hocuspocus can be scaled indefinitely using the official Redis extension.
-You can spawn multiple instances of the server behind a load balancer and sync changes between the instances through Redis pub/sub.

 :::warning Work in progress
 Currently, the Redis extension only syncs document changes.
 Awareness states, for example cursors, are not yet supported.
 :::

+hocuspocus can be scaled horizontally using the Redis extension.
+You can spawn multiple instances of the server behind a load balancer and sync changes between the instances through Redis pub/sub.

 ## Installation